valancej/anchore-blogs/content/secrets/secrets.md

 Now you can see that I've just given anyone with access to this container the ability to grab any environment variable I've defined with the `ENV` instruction.

-Similarly with the `docker inspect command`:
+Similarly with the `docker inspect` command:

 ```
 $ docker inspect 3bd970d05f16 -f "{{json .Config.Env}}"